oktadev/okta-blog/_source/_posts/2020-09-25-easy-auth-ruby-on-rails-6-login.md

 end
 ```

-Next, go to the session controller, in controllers/sessions_controller.rb, and add replace with this code for a logout method:
+Next, go to the session controller, in controllers/sessions_controller.rb, and replace with this code for a logout method:

 ```ruby
 class SessionsController < ApplicationController